-While optical orientation is preserved and fluid inclusions and aragonite relict mineral inclusions delineate the original acicular growth habit, the carbonate is almost entirely replaced by cloudy brown calcite (S. J. Mazzullo, 1980).
-This neomorphic replacement may facilitate retention of U (Kelly et al., 2003), or perhaps the organic matter (that gives the sample its color and pungent smell when broken) complexed U and retained it in the calcite.
-Remarkably, Sr is lost well before U in this system as evidenced by the rather homogeneous U concentration at about 4.5 ppm (which makes this a good U-Pb reference material) and the highly variable Sr (Fig. 3).
-Isotope dilution of this sample doesn't give much of a spread in U/Pb, so to maximize the spread a range of aliquots from dark brown to light brown were utilized (Roberts et al., 2017).
-Like the result reported in Jones et al. (1995), this produced an age that is nominally younger than the age of the reef based on dating of ash beds (Wu et al., 2020) (254 instead of 257 Ma), but not outside the uncertainty.
-The cements postdate reef cementation because they fill fractures, but contain internal sediments and likely cemented penecontemporaneously with reef deposition.
-The 87Sr/86Sr ratios range from 0.7069-0.7072 (Fig. 6), with an average of 0.706930(.000069) for samples that make up the bulk of the dike.
-These values are similar to what Chafetz et al. (2008) reported from samples with primary aragonite from peritidal teepee structures in the correlative Tansill Formation of the Permian Reef Complex, and are consistent with the Capitanian age of the Tansill reef.
+and likely cemented penecontemporaneously with reef deposition.
+The 87Sr/86Sr ratios range from 0.7069 to 0.7072 (Fig. 6), with an average of 0.706930 (.000069) for samples that make up the bulk of the dike.
+These values are similar to what Chafetz et al. (2008) reported from samples with primary aragonite from peritidal teepee structures in the correlative Tansill Formation of the Permian reef complex and are consistent with the Capitanian age of the Tansill reef.
 Samples at the center of the dike (youngest position) give 87Sr/86Sr near 0.7072 (Fig. 6).
-Without more work it is not possible to know if the variation with position from the host is due to diagenesis or if it captures real changes in seawater through the growth of the cements.
-Rasbury et al. (2004) dated similar cements from the algal mounds of the Laborcita Formation in the Sacramento Mountains of New Mexico, and obtained ages and 87Sr/86Sr that were also consistent with the biostratigraphically constrained age of deposition.
+Without more work it is not possible to know whether the variation with position from the host is due to diagenesis or if it captures real changes in seawater through the growth of the cements.
+Rasbury et al. (2004) dated similar cements from the algal mounds of the Laborcita Formation in the Sacramento Mountains of New Mexico and obtained ages and 87 Sr/86 Sr that were also consistent with the biostratigraphically constrained age of deposition.

 Laser ablation maps of WC-1 are presented in Roberts et al. (2017).
-Sr concentrations range up to 7000 ppm, and regions with high Sr have high U. Magnesium is elevated in veins along with V and Mn, as is also shown with μXRF(Fig. 4) and TES (Fig. 7).
-While LA and μXRF do not offer the high resolution of synchrotron XRF, they do provide details at the scale that LA dating could be accomplished and few elements are inaccessible with quadrupole mass spectrometers.
+Sr concentrations range up to 7000 ppm, and regions with high Sr have high U. Magnesium is elevated in veins along with V and Mn, as is also shown with μ XRF (Fig. 4) and TES (Fig. 7).
+While LA and μ XRF do not offer the high resolution of synchrotron XRF, they do provide details at the scale that LA dating could be accomplished and few elements are inaccessible with quadrupole mass spectrometers.

-High resolution, on the fly (the sample is continually moving and the detector is accumulating counts over a prescribed distance) element mapping in the tender energy range (TES) allows us to examine U, Mg, Sr and S in the Walnut Canyon sample.
-Comparing U, S, and Sr in a RGB map (Fig. 7) illustrates the spotty retention of Sr and S relative to U. As seen in the μXRF images (Fig. 4), Mg is elevated in veins and is thus introduced by later fluids.
-U(M5) XANES shows that the botryoidal cements have entirely oxidized U (Fig. 8).
+High-resolution, on-the-fly (the sample is continually moving and the detector is accumulating counts over a prescribed distance) element mapping in the tender energy range (TES) allows us to examine U, Mg, Sr, and S in the Walnut Canyon sample.
+Comparing U, S, and Sr in an RGB map (Fig. 7) illustrates the spotty retention of Sr and S relative to U. As seen in the μXRF images (Fig. 4), Mg is elevated in veins and is thus introduced by later fluids.
+U M5 XANES (X-ray adsorption near-edge spectroscopy) shows that the botryoidal cements have entirely oxidized U (Fig. 8).
 Uranium concentration in this sample is less than 5 ppm, and the ability to explore U oxidation states at this concentration is a major advance.
 An important factor to be considered for exploring for favorable U/Pb in carbonates is how U is incorporated.
 In the Walnut Canyon case we hypothesize the uranyl was brought to the site of precipitation by an oxidizing fluid (seawater) and structurally incorporated in aragonite which does not exclude U (Reeder et al., 2001; Kelly et al., 2003).
 Through neomorphism to calcite, U was left behind because active functional groups such as carboxyl have a high affinity for uranyl.
 Perhaps calcite grew around these complexed U ions preserving near original U concentrations.
 In contrast, Sr, which is also strongly partitioned into aragonite but has a lower affinity for calcite, was lost to the fluid because it does not have an affinity for organic matter.